senseisimple/emulab-stable/www/sec-check/README-howto.txt

      documented in https://www.emulab.net/tutorial/elabinelab.php3 .

      There is a simple ElabInElab experiment ns file in $tws/vulnElab.ns .

      Change EinE_proj and EinE_exp in the $tws/GNUmakefile.in to match the Emulab project and experiment names you create.
+Edit the email addresses to match your mailers.
+Notice that two *REAL* email addresses are required.

  - High-level targets

    . all: src_forms spider forms_coverage input_coverage normal probe

      Do everything after activation.
-Ya gotta activate first!
+Ya gotta activate below first!

          gmake all |& tee all.log